josdejong/tabular-json/src/content/pages/index.md

 ---

 <p class="warning">
   Tabular-JSON is a work in progress.
-Details of the specification and the name may change.
+The name and details of the specification may change.
 </p>

 ## What is Tabular-JSON?